xanderhub/aws-step-function-tester/README.md

 - Integration with AWS Services: Step Functions often interact with various AWS services (e.g., Lambda, S3, SQS), requiring a comprehensive setup to simulate these interactions accurately.
--

-State Management: Maintaining and verifying the state of the Step Function during testing can be complex, especially when dealing with asynchronous tasks and retries.

-Cost and Time: Running Step Functions in a real AWS environment can incur costs and take time, especially for long-running workflows.

-Error Handling: Properly simulating and testing error scenarios, such as timeouts and service failures, requires additional effort to ensure the Step Function behaves as expected.
+- Error Handling: Properly simulating and testing error scenarios, such as timeouts and service failures, requires additional effort to ensure the Step Function behaves as expected.
-Environment Differences: Differences between the local development environment and the AWS environment can lead to discrepancies in behavior, making it harder to ensure consistent test results.

 ## Features